This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Using Frozen Fruit Instead of Ice: To keep your smoothie cold without diluting it with ice, use frozen fruits.
-You can freeze ripe bananas (peeled), as well as spinach and kale.
-Just add them straight from the freezer into the blender.
+• Use Frozen Fruit Instead of Ice: Frozen fruit keeps your smoothie cold without watering it down.
+You can freeze ripe bananas (peeled), spinach, and kale for easy use.

 Nutrition